Somerset Archaeological and Natural History Society: Governance and activities

-Notable members
+Prominent people

-Professor Mick Aston, well-known due to his involvement with the Time Team archaeology programmes on Channel 4, was a member and Past President of the Society, and contributed papers to the Society's Proceedings.
-In his memory the society helped to establish ‘Mick Aston’s Young Archaeologists’ (MAYA), a club for young archaeologists, which is now independent.
+The landscape archaeologist Mick Aston, who achieved prominence through appearances on the television programme Time Team, served as president of the society.
+He left it a legacy and his personal library.
+In his memory the society helped to establish Mick Aston's Young Archaeologists (MAYA), a club for young archaeologists that later became an independent organisation.

-Robin Bush, the archivist and historian, was chairman of the Somerset Archaeological and Natural History Society in 1983–84.
+Robin Bush, the archivist and historian, served as chairman of the society in 1983-1984.